-Did you ever wonder why a full day of children makes you want to take a nap?
+Did you ever wonder why a full day of people makes you want to take a nap?
 Your beautiful brain is to blame.
 Your brain—like a muscle that’s been flexing all day—needs to relax.

 In order to relax, it needs silence.
 Your brain just wants a little peace and quiet to make it all better.